siddhartha-gadgil/DeptWeb/_seminars/2023/2023-01-13-mahesh-kakde.md

 In the first half of the talk I will recall two classical theorems - Dirichlet's class number formula and Stickelberger's theorem.
 Stark and Brumer gave conjectural generalisations of these statements.
 We will see formulations of some of these conjectures.
 In the second half of the talk we will restrict to a special case of the Brumer-Stark conjecture.
-Here p-adic tecniques can be used to resolve the conjecture.
+Here p-adic techniques can be used to resolve the conjecture.
 We will see a sketch of this proof.
 This is joint work with Samit Dasgupta.